Suck It, Prose: Why Poetry is Superior

 But it isn't poetry.

-Poetry isn't something everyone can successfully write (not that anyone can write prose, but far more people can).
+Poetry isn't something everyone can successfully write (not that anyone can write prose successfully but far more people can at least make a decent effort at it).
 According to many writers, poetry is the highest and hardest literary genre.

 Meters, lines, stanzas, similes, onomatopoeia, rhymes, and all the other poetry techniques are what makes poetry so gosh darned complicated.
-But also the best.
+But they also make it the best.

 You see, poetry isn't a lot of things.
 It isn't straight-forward (most of the time), it isn't flat, and it isn't easy.

 Flat?
-Yeah, flat.
-As in boring.
-As in no sense of emotion.
-As in no sense of story or meaning.
+Yes, flat.
+As in, it isn't boring.
+As in, it doesn't have no sense of emotion.
+As in, it doesn't have no sense of story or meaning.

 Poetry is anything but flat.
 Actually, with some poems you are able to read it three or four times and each time come to a new conclusion on what the poem is about and the metaphorical meaning behind it.
 That is far from "flat."

 Of course, perhaps the comparison is a bit unfair.
-There are way too many types of poems (55 at my current count) to even compare.
-That's because you can write a haiku and an idyll about the very same subject with the very same story.
+There are way too many types of poems (55 at my current count) to even give prose a fair shot at succeeding in a comparison between the two.
+That's because you can write a haiku and an idyll about the very same subject with the very same story and come up with two completely different types of work.
 You can't do that with prose.
-Sure, you can shorten a prose and take out some meat, but it will change the story and most likely won't be as good.
+Sure, you can shorten a prose and take out some meat, but it will change the story and most likely it won't be as good.

 Poetry is entirely a different beast.
 With the many available forms and elements, the obvious answer of which literature genre is superior shouldn't even be a question.
-It's laughable to even suggest prose.
+It's laughable to even suggest prose as the winner between the two.